 Discover the big ideas being explored at this seminal event through the voices of Booz Allen leaders.

-How is Booz Allen helping its clients adjust to the uncertain, hyperpolarized political and budget atmosphere?
+How else is Booz Allen helping its healthcare clients reduce costs?

 Booz Allen Vice Chairman Mike McConnell (right) and Lt.
 Gen. Mary Legere

 The Technology of War: What Does the War of the Future Look Like?